jshamalainen/cybersecuritybase-project/README.md

 Issue: CSRF
 Steps to reproduce:
-1. Justg like in issue "Insecure direct access to data", go to the site and register using any name, e.g. "jaska"
+1. Just like in issue "Insecure direct access to data", go to the site and register using any name, e.g. "jaska"
 2. Observe that there is an "Unregister" button.
 Check the source code of it to see how to format an attack.
 3. You can now create a web page on a web server that has the following part in it:
 <form action='http://localhost:8080/participation/jaska' method='POST' name='_method'>